moh-i-ahmed/moh-i-ahmed/README.md

 Hi there, I'm Mohammed but feel free to call me Mo 😀.

-I'm a software engineer who's enjoys backend development, and is super into all kinds of automation.
+I'm a software engineer who enjoys backend development, and is super into all kinds of automation.
 My two favorite parts of building software are; the feeling of creativity when bringing imagination to life through code, and the iterative improvements/optimizations that can be made along the way.

 **Languages:**